 - Stability and change in international relations since the end of the Cold War, and International Relations theory

-- The sustainability challenge; energy policy and innovation
+- The sustainability challenge

-- Global and regional governance; The EU, security policy and international trade
+- Global and regional governance; the EU, security policy and international trade

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.